Digital Program

 PRODUCTION BIOS:

-Lillian Culver-Anderson ’26 (Lighting Designer) is a Theater major and Studio Art minor.
-Their previous Skidmore credits include Neighborhood 3: Requisition of Doom (Sound Design), Where Are You Going, Little Horse?
+Lillian Culver-Anderson ’26 (Sound Designer) is a Theater major and Studio Art minor.
+Their previous Skidmore credits include Last Summer at Bluefish Cove (Lighting Designer), Neighborhood 3: Requisition of Doom (Sound Designer), Where Are You Going, Little Horse?
 (AME), The Winter Guard Play (Asst.
-Sound Design), and The Courage to Right a Woman’s Wrongs (Asst.
-Lighting Design).
-Lillian would like to thank their family, the wonderful ME team, and this semester’s small but always mighty lighting crew.
-They are an employee of both the scene and costume shops and look forward to presenting their work as Sound Designer for the upcoming mainstage Minor Character.
+Sound Designer), The Courage to Right a Woman’s Wrongs (Asst.
+Lighting Designer), The Great Impresario… (SM), Silent Sky and After Jane (ASM).
+They are an employee of both the scene and costume shops and look forward to spending the summer as Adirondack Theatre Festival’s Lighting Intern.

 Samantha Garwood (Costume Shop Manager) is a costume designer and draper with her bachelor’s degree from Skidmore College (‘14) and her Master of Fine Arts from Boston University (‘18).
 Originally from the Pacific Northwest, she has been living and working on the East Coast for the past several years working with theater companies including the Williamstown Theatre Festival, The Huntington Theatre Company, Home Made Theatre, Saratoga Shakespeare Company, Boston Conservatory, and Capital Repertory Theater.
 Some of her favorite shows to design have been Le Nozze di Figaro, (Boston University Opera Institute in association with the Huntington Theatre Company), A Midsummer Night’s Dream (Saratoga Shakespeare Company), and Cabaret (Skidmore College).

-Max Kraftsow ’26 (AME) is a junior Theater major with a concentration in Stage Management and a Media and Film Studies minor.
-His previous Stage management credits include Neighborhood 3: Requisition of Doom (SM), Where Are You Going, Little Horse?
+Max Kraftsow ’26 (Asst.
+Sound Designer) is a junior Theater major with a concentration in Stage Management and a Media and Film Studies minor.
+His previous stage management credits include Neighborhood 3: Requisition of Doom (SM), Where Are You Going, Little Horse?
 (SM), The Courage to Right A Woman’s Wrongs (ASM), The Thugs (SM), and The Place That Made You (ASM).
 Other Theater credits include The Wizard of Oz (Flight Crew) and Silent Sky (Sound Board Op).
 Max would like to thank his mother for always being there for him.

-Brian H Scott (Member of TeamTD), a Lighting Designer based in New York City, recently designed The Handmaids Tale’ with Anne Bogart and Boston Lyric Opera, ‘the theatre is a blank page’ with SITI Company and Ann Hamilton and Lost In The Stars for LA Chamber Orchestra, Falling and Loving with Elizabeth Streb and SITI Company as well as a number of projects with Kronos Quartet.
+Brian H Scott (Technical Director) is a Lighting Designer based in New York City.
+He recently designed The Handmaids Tale’ with Anne Bogart and Boston Lyric Opera, ‘the theatre is a blank page’ with SITI Company and Ann Hamilton and Lost In The Stars for LA Chamber Orchestra, Falling and Loving with Elizabeth Streb and SITI Company as well as a number of projects with Kronos Quartet.
 He created lighting for Tears become…Streams become, Bound to Hurt and Neck of the Woods with artist Douglas Gordon.
 With Ann Hamilton habitus, The Event Of A Thread.
 He designed lighting for Laurie Anderson and Kronos Quartet’s Landfall.
 As a SITI Company member he designed lighting for Chess Match No.5, Steel Hammer with Bang on a Can All Stars, American Document with Martha Graham Dancers, bobrauschenbergamerica, The Bacchae, Trojan Women, and many others.

-Brandon Sewall (Assistant Technical Director) Before this role, Brandon served as the Scene Shop Specialist at Sam Houston State University in Huntsville, Texas, where he oversaw scenic operations for theatre, musical theatre, opera, music, and dance.
+Brandon Sewall (Asst.
+Technical Director) is thrilled to join the Skidmore College Theatre Department as Assistant Technical Director.
+Before this role, Brandon served as the Scene Shop Specialist at Sam Houston State University in Huntsville, Texas, where he oversaw scenic operations for theatre, musical theatre, opera, music, and dance.
 He has additional experience collaborating with students as Technical Director at Wilkes University, Assistant Technical Director at Albright College, and Scene Shop Advisor for Princeton University’s Triangle Club, one of the oldest collegiate theater troupes in the United States.
 Brandon also worked as a Scenic Carpenter at McCarter Theatre Center in Princeton, New Jersey, building scenic elements for all resident productions.
 Some of Brandon’s favorite productions he has worked on include The Threepenny Opera (Lycoming College), Mary Shelley’s Frankenstein (McCarter Theatre Center), A Christmas Carol (McCarter Theatre Center), Goodnight Nobody (McCarter Theatre Center), Sleuth (McCarter Theatre Center), and Sweeney Todd (Sam Houston State University).
 Brandon’s work aims to create inviting and innovative theatrical sets for each production he works on.
 He does this through continued learning and exploration with students and colleagues to collaboratively engineer scenic pieces that enhance and bring theatre to life.